mikemartin/coatesgroup/content/collections/pages/about-us.md

     id: lk0ploc5
     title: 'Our Story'
     text: |-
-      For 60 years, our solutions have enabled impactful connections between some of the world’s leading brands and their customers.
-And over those 60 years, we're proud to have maintained the values of our family-founded business while cultivating the innovative spirit of a start-up.
-Today, this combination fuels our purpose - Creating Connections.
-Empowering Partnerships.
-Always Evolving.
+      For over 60 years, we’ve helped the world’s biggest and most loved brands simplify the complexity of connected restaurant operations and deliver millions of seamless customer experiences—every day.
+Our solutions have enabled impactful connections between some of the world’s most iconic brands and their customers.
+And throughout this time, we've proudly maintained the values of our family-founded business while cultivating the innovative spirit of a start-up.
+Today, this combination fuels our mission: Create connections, empower partnerships, and always evolve.

-      We are curious, charismatic, authentic and we value and leverage the diversity of our Crew.
+      We are curious, charismatic, and authentic—and we value and leverage the diversity of our Crew.
 We are imaginers, kindness enthusiasts, experts, creators, thinkers, challengers, collaborators and over-achievers.
-And together, as a Crew, we are revolutionising the way the world’s leading brands leverage technology to drive the best customer experiences.
+And together, as a Crew, we are on a mission to become the leading global restaurant experience partner.
     video: 3--about-us-people-office-initiative-10s.mp4
     type: full_width_video
     enabled: true